CrankOne/hep-soft/README.md

 This Gentoo version tag has to be taken then and specified manually for identification of particular base image for `binfarm-hep` image.

-## Building the "Binary farm for HEP" image

 # Notes